-The design and construction of a typical power plant includes many different types of piping systems.
-These include potable water, reclaimed water, natural gas, steam, sanitary sewers, storm water, etc. Figure 3.2.1 (see page 12) Piping Systems Code Boundaries illustrates the general jurisdictional limits of the various piping codes for typical power plant.
+The design and construction of a typical Project includes many different types of piping systems.
+These include potable water, reclaimed water, natural gas, steam, hydrogen, sanitary sewers, storm water, etc. Figure 3.2.1 (see page 12) Piping Systems Code Boundaries illustrates the general jurisdictional limits of the various piping codes for typical Project.
 Exceptions should be handled individually.
 When a DCBO is unsure of how to classify a piping system, they should contact the Energy Commission's assigned CPM for the project.

-The appropriate industry codes utilized for piping systems within a combined-cycle power plant design may include:
+The appropriate industry codes utilized for piping systems within a Project design may include:

-- American Society of Mechanical Engineers (ASME) B31.1 Power Piping, - ASME B31.3 Process Piping, and/or - ASME B31.8 Gas Transmission and Distribution Piping Systems.
+- American Society of Mechanical Engineers (ASME) B31.1 Power Piping, - ASME B31.3 Process Piping, and/or - ASME B31.8 Gas Transmission and Distribution Piping Systems. - ASME B31.12 Hydrogen Piping and Pipelines.

 Design, review, construction, and inspection of a particular piping system will conform to only one piping code.
 The potable water, sanitary sewers, storm drains, etc. are jurisdictional to the requirements of the California Plumbing Code (CPC) and California Mechanical Code (CMC).
-The modern combined-cycle power plant includes many different types of process piping systems.
-These include steam, natural gas, ammonia, water, wastewater injection, hydrogen and other chemicals, which are jurisdictional to the requirements of ASME B31.1 and B31.3 as, depicted on Figure 3.2.1 - Piping System Code Boundaries.
+The modern Project includes many different types of process piping systems.
+These include steam, natural gas, ammonia, water, wastewater injection, hydrogen, and other chemicals, which are jurisdictional to the requirements of ASME B31.1 and B31.3 as, depicted on Figure 3.2.1 - Piping System Code Boundaries.